Our NYC Culinary Group does it again: delicious Mexican fare served up with style

 I assembled my tortilla soup with sprinkle of shredded Cojita cheese, freshly fried tortilla strips, and chopped avocado in each serving bowl.
 Next I poured in a good-size ladle of this fresh, flavorful soup with a lime wedge on the side and dollop of sour cream on top.
 This soup is hearty with fresh flavors of cilantro and lime.
 This recipe for Tortilla Soup is closest to my version.

+complete with fried corn tortilla strips to add to the mix.
 It was a a collaboration for certain and the Bustamante's Guacamole is legendary amongst our friends.
 The lime and cilantro bring it all together.
 Another guest, Frannie, prepared it for us and was taught on the job how to best assemble this amazing dip.

 An important tip -- remember after cutting the avocado to add the pit to the bowl to assure the dip stays green.
 Guacamole must be prepared on the spot and served immediately.
 Use yellow-skinned limes for the best juice.